MicroEJ/docs/PlatformDeveloperGuide/watchdog-timer.rst

 Use in C inside the BSP
 =======================

-Once the platform is configured to use the Watchdog Timer API as explained in ``Installation`` section, you can use functions defined in ``LLWATCHDOG_TIMER_impl.h``.
+Once the Platform is configured to use the Watchdog Timer API as explained in ``Installation`` section, you can use functions defined in ``LLWATCHDOG_TIMER_impl.h``.

 Note that compared to the Java API, you have to get error codes returned by functions